Structure-Grounded Pretraining for Text-to-SQL: Related Work

 \section{Related Work}

-\textbf{Cross-Database Text-to-SQL.} Remarkable progress has been made in text-to-SQL within the past few years.
-With sufficient in-domain training data, existing models already achieve nearly 90\% accuracy on single-domain benchmarks like ATIS \cite{hemphill1990atis,dahl1994expandingatis} and GeoQuery \cite{zelle1996geo}.
-However, annotating NL questions with SQL queries is expensive and it is cost-prohibitive to collect training examples for all possible databases.
+\textbf{Cross-Database Text-to-SQL.} Remarkable progress has been made in text-to-SQL over the past few years.
+With sufficient in-domain training data, existing models already achieve over 80\% exact matching accuracy \cite{finegan2018improving, wang2018robust}\nop{the citations are a bit old; give more recent ones where 90\% can be found?} on single-domain benchmarks like ATIS \cite{hemphill1990atis,dahl1994expandingatis} and GeoQuery \cite{zelle1996geo}.
+However, annotating NL questions with SQL queries is expensive making it cost-prohibitive to collect training examples for all possible databases.
 A model that can generalize across domains and databases is desired.
 In light of this, \citet{yu2018spider} present Spider, a cross-database text-to-SQL benchmark that trains and evaluates a system using different databases.
 More recently, \citet{suhr2020exploring} provide a holistic analysis of the challenges introduced in cross-database text-to-SQL and propose to include single-domain datasets in evaluation.
 Their study uncovers the limitations of current text-to-SQL models, and demonstrates the need for models that can better handle the generalization challenges.

-\textbf{Pretraining for Unstructured Text.} Language model (LM) pretraining has shown promising results on improving the generalization ability of natural language processing (NLP) models on many tasks \cite{devlin2018bert, peters2018deep, liu2019roberta, lewis2019bart, guu2020realm}.
+\nop{ \textbf{Pretraining for Unstructured Text.} Language model (LM) pretraining has shown promising results on improving the generalization ability of natural language processing (NLP) models on many tasks \cite{devlin2018bert, peters2018deep, liu2019roberta, lewis2019bart, guu2020realm}.
 Pretrained LMs like BERT \cite{devlin2018bert} can learn complex characteristics of word use across contexts from large-scale text corpus and apply the learned knowledge to downstream tasks.
 Aside from language modeling, multi-task learning (MTL) is another popular technique to pretrain a good text representation \cite{liu2015representation, liu2019multi}. \citet{liu2019multi} demonstrate that MTL provides an effective way of leveraging data from many related tasks and is complementary to LM pretraining.
-However, as these models are usually pretrained with only unstructured text, they do not have knowledge about encoding structured data like database schema, or more importantly how to align them with the NL utterances.
+However, as these models are usually pretrained with only unstructured text, they do not have knowledge about encoding structured data like database schema, or more importantly how to align them with the NL utterances.}